Paevjc/Temperature-Scaling-for-NN/README.md

 A validation split is created from the original training set using `train_test_split`, so calibration is fitted on a validation set rather than on the test set.

 ### 3. DataLoader preparation
-The NumPy arrays are converted into PyTorch tensors and wrapped in `TensorDataset` / `DataLoader` objects for:
+The NumPy arrays are converted into PyTorch tensors and wrapped in `TensorDataset` / `DataLoader` objects for training, validation and testing.
-- training
-- validation
-- testing

 ### 4. Calibration metrics
-Two calibration metrics have been implemented manually:
+Caclibrated metrics were implemented manually directly from the paper.

 #### Expected Calibration Error (ECE)
 $$